open-telemetry/opentelemetry-specification/specification/api-metrics-user.md

 3. The first character must be non-numeric, non-space, non-punctuation
 4. Subsequent characters must be belong to the alphanumeric characters, '_', '.', and '-'.

 Metric names belong to a namespace.
 The `component` label value of the associated `Meter` serves as its namespace, allowing the same metric name to be used in multiple libraries of code, unambiguously, within the same application.
+_Note: Even though this namespace could be similar or equal to the `name` provided to `MeterFactory`, these are distinct concepts and must not be used interchangeably._

 Metric instruments are defined using a `Meter` instance, using a variety of `New` methods specific to the kind of metric and type of